Het Parool: De Persgroep and DPG Media

 To strengthen this new ownership base, De Persgroep, the biggest newspaper publisher in Belgium, was asked to take a substantial minority share in the setup, alongside minority participation by both staff and readers.
 As a stand-alone newspaper, Het Parool remained national, yet with a focus on its Amsterdam home base.

 In the new configuration, and after a collective layoff of 43 staff, Het Parool returned to profit within a year.
-On 30 March 2003.
-Het Parool became the first newspaper in the Netherlands to switch from broadsheet to tabloid format, a move which since has been followed by all other major and local newspapers in the country.
-In a declining market, Het Parool was one of the few daily newspapers in the Netherlands able to expand its readership every year until 2011.
-It has turned a profit every year since its bailout.
+On 30 March 2003 Het Parool became the first newspaper in the Netherlands to switch from broadsheet to tabloid format.

 For Belgium-based De Persgroep, Het Parool served as a first foothold in the Netherlands, leading to the acquisition of a majority of the struggling PCM in 2009.
 In 2011, Het Parool was re-absorbed by PCM, which was renamed De Persgroep Nederland.
 Former Stichting Het Parool management began to run the company, closely re-establishing the Perscombinatie-situation of the 1970s.

-Between 2001 and 2011, Het Parool operated its own theatre as a forum for debate and culture.

 In February 2012, Het Parool acquired Amsterdam-based commercial television station AT5 with public broadcaster AVRO and regional TV station RTV Noord-Holland to form a new multimedia corporation, which will also include online activities of both Parool and AT5, within De Persgroep.